lapinek/platform-scripting/README.AM.md

 <br/>

 If you have to reference an object many times, using the fully qualified name can quickly make it crowded and hard to read in the script editor.
-As an alternative, a reference to a package, a static method, and sometimes to an instance of a class can be assigned to a variable:
+As an alternative, a reference to a package, a static method, and sometimes an instance of a class can be assigned to a variable:

 <br/>

 <details open>
-<summary><strong>JavaScript</strong>:</summary>
+<summary><strong>JavaScript</strong></summary>

 ```javascript
 var callback = javax.security.auth.callback // Package.